cultureandempire/cultureandempire.github.io/cande.md

 Finally, we have the intangible asset called "knowledge."
 Of all the websites in the world, one is precious beyond any measure, and becoming more so every day, and that is Wikipedia.
 Any attempt to describe how important and valuable Wikipedia is would fail by understatement.
 As a species, we only really have two fundamental assets: ourselves, and our knowledge.

-When I scored Wikipedia in “New Digital Cities”, it hit 96%.
+When I scored Wikipedia in “Spheres of Light”, it hit 96%.
 Wikipedia is not perfect, though it comes close.
 This isn't accidental -- it was practically founded on the principles of the wisdom of crowds.
 The one area it does not handle perfectly is current events -- politics, sports, news -- where there is still money at stake.

 Wikipedia is the ultimate in collective property, the antithesis of private property with its strong rights, de jure protection, profits, and friction.
 It is the ultimate slap in the face to the right-wing economists and their belief that wealth comes from individuals rather than society.
 I relish my personal possessions as much as anyone, yet the collective property that is Wikipedia's knowledge stirs deep joy in me akin to religious fervor.